 - Surviving spouses may be eligible if they remarry on or after the age of 57

-#2 Credit Score
+#2 Credit Score Requirements for VA Loans

 You do not have to have an especially high credit score to be approved for a VA loan.
 But generally the typical VA mortgage company will be looking for you to have a score of at least 620.
 Higher is better to ensure approval.
 There are brokers and lenders out there that offer VA home loans for bad credit.
 These VA lenders are looking for compelling compensating factors, such as high income, low debt to income ratios and be prepared to write a strong letter of explanation to justify the home mortgage with bad credit.